Hennrie/MyFirstWebpage/README.md

-# MyFirstWebpage
+# MyFirstWebPage
-My first try to design and develop a webpage with basic HTML, CSS and JS
+My first try to design and develop a web page with basic HTML, CSS and JS